Science or Fiction?

 2. Boosts Energy Levels

-When your gut microbiome is balanced and healthy, it helps boost energy levels.
+When your gut microbiome is balanced and healthy, it helps boost energy levels, and cellular energy is regulated and produced by mitochondria, so it is critical to look at both your human and microbial health.
 This translates into better performance by:

 · Reducing fatigue through better lactic acid breakdown7